 No participation credit will be granted for said session.

-Any participation credit acquired before said session toward membership in any IEEE 802 LMSC group is revoked.
+Any participation credit acquired before said session toward membership in any IEEE 802 LMSC subgroup is revoked.

-Membership in any IEEE 802 LMSC group is terminated.
+Membership in any IEEE 802 LMSC subgroup is terminated.

 No participation credit will be granted for attendance at any subsequent IEEE 802 LMSC session until the individual has complied with the registration requirements for all previously attended IEEE 802 LMSC sessions by the start of said subsequent session.

+Membership in any IEEE 802 LMSC subgroup email reflector shall be terminated, and application to be restored to a reflector is not permitted until the individual has complied with all outstanding registration requirements.

 An individual who has lost membership in an IEEE 802 LMSC group due to failure to comply with the registration requirements for an IEEE 802 LMSC Plenary Session or Interim Session of an IEEE 802 LMSC subgroup may again earn membership in an IEEE 802 LMSC group as follows:

 First, comply with the registration requirements for all IEEE 802 LMSC Plenary Session and Interim Sessions previously attended by the individual.
-An individual may not be granted membership in any IEEE 802 LMSC group until this requirement is fulfilled.
+An individual may not be granted membership in any IEEE 802 LMSC subgroup until this requirement is fulfilled.

 Second, acquire the participation credit required for group membership as required for an individual that had never previously attended an IEEE 802 LMSC session.